MuntashirAkon/AppManager/docs/guide/adb-over-tcp.md

 Many root-only features can still be used by enabling ADB over TCP.
 To do that, a PC or Mac is required with Android platform-tools installed, and an Android phone with developer options & USB debugging enabled.

 ::: tip Root users
-If superuser permission has been granted to App Manager, it can already execute privileged code without any problem. **Threfore, root users don't need to enable ADB over TCP.** If you still want to use ADB over TCP, you must revoke superuser permission for App Manager and restart your device.
+If superuser permission has been granted to App Manager, it can already execute privileged code without any problem. **Therefore, root users don't need to enable ADB over TCP.** If you still want to use ADB over TCP, you must revoke superuser permission for App Manager and restart your device.
 You may see _working on ADB mode_ message without restarting but this isn't entirely true.
 The server (used as an interface between system and App Manager) is still running in root mode.
 This is a known issue and will be fixed in a future version of App Manager.
 :::

 _See also: [FAQ: ADB over TCP][faq_aot]_